Follow Us! ThumbsUp

 Downsides to digital onboarding include having to create an audit trail, ensuring your tech infrastructure is robust enough, and reconsidering your risk strategy – the latter of which we’ll cover below.

-3 Custom Rules for a Safer Banking Digital Onboarding
+3 Rules for Safer Digital Onboarding in Banking

 #1: Flag Users With No Socials